-When I reached out to fellow members of the private MyDomaine Moms Facebook Group, I discovered that I wasn’t alone.
-One mom, Nicole Jimenez, reveals that she waited until she was seven months pregnant to announce the news on Facebook—and a week to post about her daughter’s birth.
-“I figured I had already told those close to me, so it was really just a courtesy to my extended family.
+When I reached out to fellow members of a private Facebook group for moms, I discovered that I wasn’t alone.
+One mom, Nicole Jimenez, reveals she waited until she was seven months pregnant to announce the news on Facebook—and a week to post about her daughter’s birth.
+“I had already told those close to me, so it was really just a courtesy to my extended family.
 I didn’t feel like our news was really anyone else’s business,” she says.

 Moderation is my mantra when it comes to posting photos of my children on Instagram or Facebook, but for other parents, sharing online is key to finding that essential support network.
 On that note, read on to find out why some modern parents are being mindful of what they post in real time—or declining to hit “share” on their life-changing news altogether.